-On December 4th 2017, or over 6 months ago, I ordered a Click and Grow Smart Garden 9 for reviewing it on this site, and to grow some fresh greens at home.
-When we first reviewed the product after 2 months and weren’t very excited about it.
+Over 6 months ago, I ordered a Click and Grow Smart Garden 9 for reviewing it on this site, and to grow some fresh greens at home.
+When we first reviewed the product after 2 months and we thought it was pretty good.
 After tinkering with it, I do think it requires a second review.

 When I first ordered the Click and Grow Smart Garden 9 I received three marketing emails in quick succession.
 One to get $25 off and refer a friend.
 One for a free Smart Garden 3 (received on the same day that I placed my order).
 The last marketing communication to buy another garden and some flowers to grow in said garden.

 About my order however, I received nothing.
 No notification, nada.
 Not good, for a number of reasons.

 Starting first with the customer experience.

 - I had no idea where my Smart Garden was, whether the order was being fulfilled, if it was en route, or being assembled in China.

 - I just knew that I was billed the $50.

 - I soon followed up by sending the people at Click and Grow an email, asking what was the order status.